-- 3. To separate such successive pair of words connected by and or or - ex Live or die, sink or swim, survive or perish,
+3. To separate such successive pair of words connected by and or or ex - Live or die, sink or swim, survive or perish, ex- Napolean, the man of Destiny, as some have called him, was a most wonderful general.

 I shall support him.